jsmarier-courses/midterm-project-DanaElkaterji/mpad2003_midterm_DanaElkaterji.md

 ## 1. Introduction

-In this assignment, I will analyze a dataset from the City of Ottawa concerning Garbage and Recycling issues.
-This data has been collected through various channels, including counters, data submissions, dispatches, emails, voice calls, walk-ins, and web submissions.
-It contains essential information such as the type of complaint, reasons for filing, and the opening and closing dates of each case, along with the addresses where the issues were reported.
-By examining this dataset, we can gain valuable insights into the community's concerns regarding water and environmental matters.
-Scott Berinato’s framework for data storytelling will guide this analysis, focusing on the date and type of complaints to identify potential resolutions (Telling Stories With Data in 3 Steps (Quick Study), 2019).
-The original dataset can be accessed on Open Ottawa, and the CSV version is available on my GitHub portal.
-The main sections of this assignment will include data acquisition, data cleaning, and analysis.
+In this assignment, I will analyze a dataset from the City of Ottawa regarding issues related to garbage and recycling.
+The dataset, sourced from Open Ottawa and last updated in [[Original Dataset on the City of Ottawa's website](https://open.ottawa.ca/documents/65fe42e2502d442b8a774fd3d954cac5/about)], captures data collected through various channels, such as counters, dispatches, emails, voice calls, walk-ins, and web submissions.
+It includes essential information, including complaint types, reasons for reporting, opening and closing dates for each case, and the addresses associated with reported issues.
+Using Scott Berinato's framework for data storytelling, I will analyze complaint dates and types to uncover key trends and potential resolutions (“Telling Stories with Data in 3 Steps (Quick Study)”).
+The main sections of this assignment include data acquisition, data cleaning, and analysis, with a focus on identifying community concerns around environmental matters.
+The original dataset can be accessed on Open Ottawa, and the CSV version is available on my GitHub.

 [Original Dataset on the City of Ottawa's website](https://open.ottawa.ca/documents/65fe42e2502d442b8a774fd3d954cac5/about)